demoland/zero-trust/lab-zero-trust/04-enable-vault-dynamic-database-credentials/assignment.md

 psql -h app-server -U $PGUSER -d users -c "select Name from users limit 5;"
 ```

-That's great.
+That's great!
 But how would I use this in an application?